 Video Tutorial for Vegan Strawberry Breakfast Pudding

-There’s next to no prep work involved, just get some silken tofu, strawberries, vanilla and your choice of sweetener and blend together until smooth.
+This silken tofu pudding couldn’t be easier!
+Just get some silken tofu, strawberries, vanilla and your choice of sweetener and blend together until smooth.
 I particularly like using condensed soy milk as it gives the pudding a milky flavour.
 You can also use agave, maple syrup, or vegan apple “honey” as well; each will impart it’s own unique flavour to the bowl.

 Then sprinkle on some hemp seeds and some dried cranberries for texture.
 The hemp seeds are also a great source of omega-3’s.
 You can also add other kinds of fresh or dried fruit, nuts and seeds, or crunchy granola.
 The possibilities are up to your imagination!